 Let's Go To Work Program

 Goodwill’s Let’s Go to Work program offers employment opportunities for individuals with disabilities in 9 community locations.
 In 2016, we served 66 individuals in this program.
-This program provided X hours of paid employment to participants.

 Our Let’s Go to Work Retail training hosted 17 training events serving over 250 students with disabilities training sessions about the retail industry and how to succeed in the industry.